HapticX/hpx-vs-code/README.md

 ## Features ✨

-- `Nim support`
+- `Nim and nimble support`
-  HappyX for VS Code supports default Nim and improves it!
+  HappyX for VS Code supports default Nim and Nimble and improves it!
 - `Nimja files support`
   HappyX also supports `.nimja` template files
 - `Emit language support`